-- c) calculation of the ceiling amount when a child's program starts after September 30 or ends before May 25 will be the lesser of the following ceiling calculations: - i. a pro-rated ceiling based on the number of months of the child's PUF program multiplied times \$2,505 per month; or - ii. the ceiling calculation as shown in 2 a) (i) or (ii) whichever is applicable. - d) Maximum funding for a program unit child is based on 800 hours of centre-based programming or 36 family-oriented programming sessions or combination thereof.
+- c) calculation of the ceiling amount when a child's program starts after September 30 or ends before May 25 will be the lesser of the following ceiling calculations: - a pro-rated ceiling based on the number of months of the child's PUF program multiplied times \$2,505 per month; or - ii. the ceiling calculation as shown in 2 a) (i) or (ii) whichever is applicable. - d) maximum funding for a program unit child is based on 800 hours of centre-based programming or 36 family-oriented programming sessions or combination thereof.

 - PUF may be paid to a school authority for each eligible child with a severe disability/delay for a maximum of three years. - 2.
 To be eligible for funding, a child with a severe disability/delay must be at least 2 years 6 months of age and less than 6 years of age on September 1. - 3.
-School authorities will use the Special Education Coding Criteria to determine the child's eligibility and proper coding. - 4.
-Assessment information must be sent to the Learner Services Branch for pre-approval of each child's eligibility prior to submission of a PUF application. - 5.
+School authorities will use the Special Education Coding Criteria to determine the child's eligibility and proper coding.

+- 4. Assessment information must be sent to the Learner Services Branch for pre-approval of each child's eligibility prior to submission of a PUF application.
+All ECS Operators use the Program Unit Funding (R.669) SharePoint site to submit required documentation, locate resources and receive announcements about the program unit funding application process. - 5.
 Payment is based on approval of a PUF application.
 Each school authority is only allowed to submit one PUF application that lists all children who are eligible for PUF. - 6.
 Only one school authority will be funded for a PUF eligible child for the same time period.
 When a PUF child moves from one school authority to another one, the first school authority must revise the child's program end date on the PUF application and the second school authority must submit a PUF application for the time the child is with them.